Webflow-Examples/page-analyzer-app/README.md

    - Install ngrok on your machine, grab the [ngrok auth token](https://dashboard.ngrok.com/get-started/your-authtoken)
    - At the root of the project, set the token value in the `.env` file in the `NGROK_AUTHTOKEN` variable

+#### (Optional) Set up Groq

+In order to use the "Summarized Content" feature at `/features/summarized-content`, you need to get an API key for Groq by [creating a free account](https://console.groq.com/keys) and set the value in the `.env` file for `GROQ_API_KEY`.

+> 🆓 Note that there is no credit card necessary to try out the APIs!

+#### (Optional) Set up Textgears

+In order to use the "Readability" feature at `/features/readability-score`, you need to get an API key from Textgears by [creating a free account](https://textgears.com/user) and set the value in the `.env` file for `TEXTGEARS_API_KEY`.

+> 🆓 Note that there is no credit card necessary to try out the APIs!

 ### Setup Guide

 1. Run the following commands to install dependencies and start the local dev server.
 This will also set up an ngrok instance (you should see something random like a `https://xyz123-free.app` URL)